Skip to main content

 The Joint Office provides technical assistance to Tribal Nations on the planning and implementation of a national network of EV chargers and zero-emission fueling infrastructure, as well as zero-emission transit and school buses.

-DOE’s Office of Indian Energy Policy and Programs provides technical assistance for advancing tribal energy projects to federally recognized Tribes, including Alaska Native communities, tribal energy development organizations, and other organized tribal groups and communities.
+DOE’s Office of Indian Energy Policy and Programs provides technical assistance for advancing Tribal energy projects to federally recognized Tribes, including Alaska Native communities, Tribal energy development organizations, and other organized Tribal groups and communities.

 Additional technical assistance resources are also available at the links below: